HaxeFoundation/nekovm.org/www/pages/lua.md

 - `null` : similar in both Lua and Neko. since there is only one instance shared by all the code, comparison can be done by physical-equality.
 - `bool` : Neko has two unique instances `true` and `false` so no allocation is performed for these two and comparison can be made physically.
 Lua does not have allocation for these values also but copying occurs.
 - `float` : copying values in Lua means that the `float` type is not allocated by the GC.
-This is not the case with Neko where the only  type is `int`.
+This is not the case with Neko where the only *unboxed* type is `int`.
 This is not something that can be changed easily since it's the result of Lua design of copying value-structures instead of passing value-pointers.
 - `string` : Neko allocates a block of `sizeof(int) + number_of_chars` for each string.
 Lua allocates a similar block with the GC header, length and a precomputed hash value for each string.

 Some more comments can be done for each value structure more particularly.

-## Functions
+### Functions

 Lua does not seem to enforce the number of parameters as part of the type of the function, as it is in Neko.
-Neko has a special value of `-1` meaning  number of parameters.
+Neko has a special value of `-1` meaning *variable* number of parameters.

 Calling a function in Neko with an invalid number of parameters will result in a runtime error.
 This way of doing permits a lot more natural way of extending Neko with C functions as we will see in the API part of this comparison.

-## Strings
+### Strings

 Neko and Lua strings have in common that they can store any character, including `\0`.
 That means they are more like byte-buffers than C-style-string.
 Also, the size of the string is stored in the value, preventing out-of-bounds memory violations.